Haupt Humanities 304

 Paden came to Transylvania because he values the liberal arts approach.
 “Being able to not only coexist but to relate, understand, and engage in dialogue with people from a variety of backgrounds and professions is important for human society."

 A prolific poet, Paden published his first chapbook of poetry, Broken Tulips, in 2013.
 He has also published work in Now & Then: The Appalachian Magazine, Hinchas de Poesía!, The Adirondack Review, Artichoke Haircut, Abuelas hispanas desde la memoria y el recuerdo (an anthology about Hispanic grandmothers), and So Spoke the Earth (an anthology about Haiti).

-Other journals and anthologies that have published his work include The Atlanta Review, Borderlands: Texas Poetry Review, The Tidal Basin Review, The Cortland Review, The New Mexico Poetry Review, Sin Fronteras/Writers Without Borders, The New Sound: A Journal of Interdisciplinary Art and Literature, The Louisville Review, Beloit Poetry Journal, Pluck! the Journal of Affrilachian Arts & Culture, Naugatuck River Review, Christianity & Literature, and Limestone.
+Other journals and anthologies that have published his work include The Atlanta Review, Borderlands: Texas Poetry Review, The Tidal Basin Review, The Cortland Review, The New Mexico Poetry Review, Sin Fronteras/Writers Without Borders, The New Sound: A Journal of Interdisciplinary Art and Literature, The Louisville Review, Beloit Poetry Journal, Pluck! the Journal of Affrilachian Arts & Culture, Naugatuck River Review, Christianity & Literature, Limestone, and Duende.

 In 2009 Paden was guest editor for a special issue of the South Atlantic Review titled “Reflections on Empire: Latin American Depictions of Colonization in Literature and Cinema.”

 He is a member of the Affrilachian Poets.

 Transylvania does not base employment or academic decisions on a person’s age, race, color, gender, disability or any other criteria prohibited by law.
 We are committed to providing equal opportunity in employment and education for all.